BShadid/TweetBuilder/outline.md

-##Outline (last changed 3/17/2017 5:30 PM, by bshadid)
+Outline (last changed 3/17/2017 5:30 PM, by bshadid)
 =========

-Each part of the program`s functionality should be broken up into its own file.
+Each part of the program's functionality should be broken up into its own file.
 For instance, one script could be in charge of curling the API and extracting the tweet fields, another could be a word-count MapReduce script for word count, etc. There would then be a driver file for this that would put this all